Let’s take a look at the new month’s first data, on manufacturing and construction.

 Adjusting for price changes in construction materials, which declined -0.2% for the month, and have been almost exactly unchanged since January, “real” construction spending rose 0.4% m/m, and residential spending rose 1.1% m/m.
 In absolute terms, “real” construction spending has declined sharply – by -16.7% – since its peak in November 2020, while “real” residential construction spending has declined -9.4% since its post-recession peak in January of last year, and has risen by about 6% in the past six months:

 While total construction spending has declined by more than the -10.4% it did before the Great Recession, the decline in residential construction spending, while substantial, at its worst was only as bad as its 2018-19 decline, and was nowhere near the -40.1% decline it suffered before the end of 2007.
-In general these two series have been helped considerably by the fact that the cost of construction materials has stopped rising this year.
+In general these two series have been helped considerably by the fact that the cost of construction materials including heavy equipment spare parts has stopped rising this year.

 Mindful of the fact that it takes a while for the downturn in mortgage applications, sales, and permits to filter through into actual construction, especially with record numbers of housing units permitted but not yet started, these two reports point to continued growth, albeit at a slower pace than last year, in manufacturing and construction in the next few months.